fluencelabs/ethdenver-hackathon/web3-examples/Readme.md

 ```
 if you get a permission error, `chmod +x build.sh`

-Recall from the [documentation](https://fluence-labs.readme.io/docs/services-development) that a service is comprised of one or more modules, facade, effector and pure module(s).
+Recall from the [documentation](https://fluence-labs.readme.io/docs/services-development) that a service is comprised of one or more modules, for the purposes of a quick demo, we are working with a "fat" services, i.e., one services with multiple modules.
+For all intents and purposes, this is not advisable but helpful for keeping things tight for this overview.
-Looking over the project structure we have the facade and several other ...

 ### Getting Started With Fluence and Web3 Services